Bratislava: Transport

 The motorway system provides direct access to Brno in the Czech Republic, Vienna in Austria, Budapest in Hungary, Trnava, and other points in Slovakia.
 The A6 motorway between Bratislava and Vienna was opened in November 2007.

 The Port of Bratislava is one of the two international river ports in Slovakia.
 The port provides access to the Black Sea via the Danube and to the North Sea through the Rhine–Main–Danube Canal.
 Additionally, tourist lines operate from Bratislava's passenger port, including routes to Devín, Vienna, and elsewhere.
-In Bratislava there are currently six bridges standing over the Danube (ordered by the flow of the river): Most Lafranconi (Lafranconi Bridge), Most SNP (Bridge of the Slovak National Uprising), Starý most (The Old Bridge), Most Apollo (Apollo Bridge), Prístavný most (The Harbor Bridge) and Lužný most (The Floodplain bridge).
+In Bratislava there are currently six bridges standing over the Danube (ordered by the flow of the river): Most Lafranconi (Lafranconi Bridge), Most SNP (Bridge of the Slovak National Uprising, previously called Nový most or New bridge) with the famous UFO Tower, Starý most (The Old Bridge), Most Apollo (Apollo Bridge), Prístavný most (The Harbor Bridge) and Lužný most (The Floodplain bridge).

 Bratislava's M. R. Štefánik Airport is the main international airport in Slovakia.
-The airport is located 9 km north-east of the city centre.
+The airport is located 9 km north-east of the city centre, with fast connections served by the city's public transport.
 It serves civil and governmental, scheduled and unscheduled domestic and international flights.
 The current runways support the landing for all common types of aircraft.
 It served 2,024,000 passengers in 2007.
 Bratislava is also served by the Vienna International Airport located 49 km west of the city centre.
+It is common for Bratislava residents to use the Vienna airport often, as it offers more variety and can be reached in under 60 minutes from Bratislava by car.